 In the life of a paw parent, fleas are, in fact, the most prevalent vexatious pests in existence.
 Feeding off animal blood and causing irritation and flea allergies dermatitis, they are the top parasitic culprits commonly responsible for the discomfort of dogs, cats, and humans.
 But did you know that there are several types of fleas on dogs?

-What Kind of Fleas do Dogs get?
+What Kinds of Fleas do Dogs get?

 Dog fleas are small wingless insects that can mobilize by jumping with their very powerful legs, enabling them to sneak into almost everything.

-An adult flea can jump up to12 inches or so, which is more than 150 times their height.
+An adult flea can jump up to 12 inches or so, which is more than 150 times their height.
 Thus, these little critters easily transfer from one host to another or from the surrounding environment onto the host.

 How do I Identify Fleas?

-Different types of fleas on our dogs differ in appearance.
+Various types of fleas on our dogs differ in appearance.
 But, generally, dog fleas are brownish-black in color but appear reddish-brown after some blood meal.
 Adult fleas are 1-4 mm long, with hind legs having eight notches.

 These pests prefer temperatures of 65-80 degrees and humidity levels of 75-85 percent.
 Hence, for some areas of the United States and other tropical countries, fleas on dogs and flea infestation are more than just a summer problem because they can survive and bother your pet year-round.